 EXSC 320 — Physiology of Exercise: Lecture and Lab (3 credits)

 This course will examine the physiological responses and adaptations to exercise and training.
 Prerequisite: BIOL 150; Offered Every Spring Semester.

 EXSC 325 — Kinesiology/Biomechanics: Lecture and Lab (3 credits)

 This course will focus on the anatomical basis of human motion along with the external forces that create and sustain such movement.
 Skeletal, neural, and muscular systems will be reviewed and systematic approaches to analyzing motor skill activities and exercise programs will be examined.
-Offered Every Fall Semester.
+Offered Every Semester.

 EXSC 360 — Fitness Measurement and Exercise Prescription: Lecture and Lab (3 credits)

 This course provides techniques, procedures, and practical laboratory experience in aerobic, strength, flexibility, blood pressure and related measurements.
 The module development and presentation practice in this course serve as a synthesis of the prerequisite content courses.
 Prerequisites: HLTH 216 and 222, EXSC 320 and 325; Offered Every Fall Semester.